Kircheneer/blog/site/content/articles/netsim-tools-suzieq.md

 ```

 The subsequent `vagrant up` creates all the machines in the topology
 with the appropriate links.
-This takes a couple of minutes on my setup;
+This takes a couple of minutes on my setup -
 your mileage may vary.

 ## Debugging Vagrant / libvirt / vendor issues